StemVibrations/STEM/benchmark_tests/tutorial_moving_load_on_embankment_3d/tutorial_moving_load_on_embankment_3d.rst

         )
      )

+Now that the model is set up, the Kratos input files can be written.

-The KratosIO class is called and the output folder is defined.
+Firstly the KratosIO class is initialised.

 .. code-block:: python

     kratos_io = KratosIO(ndim=model.ndim)
-    output_folder = "inputs_kratos"

 The Kratos input files are then written.
-The project settings are written to ProjectParameters.json file.
-The mesh is written to .mdpa file and the materials are written to MaterialParameters.json file.
-All of the input files are then written to the output folder.
-The mesh name should be the same as in the whole test which is "calculate_moving_load_on_embankment_3d.mdpa".
+The project settings and output definitions are written to ProjectParameters.json file.
+The mesh is written to .mdpa file and the material parameters are written to MaterialParameters.json file.
+All of the input files are then written to the input files directory.

 .. code-block:: python

     kratos_io.write_project_parameters_json(
         model=model,
         outputs=[vtk_output_process],
-        mesh_file_name="calculate_moving_load_on_embankment_3d.mdpa",
+        mesh_file_name=mesh_name,
         materials_file_name="MaterialParameters.json",
-        output_folder=output_folder
+        output_folder=input_files_dir
     )

     kratos_io.write_mesh_to_mdpa(
         model=model,
-        mesh_file_name="calculate_moving_load_on_embankment_3d.mdpa",
-        output_folder=output_folder
+        mesh_file_name=mesh_name,
+        output_folder=input_files_dir
     )

     kratos_io.write_material_parameters_json(
         model=model,
-        output_folder=output_folder
+        output_folder=input_files_dir
     )

-The project folder is then changed to the inputs_kratos.
+In order to run the calculation, the working directory is changed to the "input_files_dir".
 The simulation is then run using the GeoMechanicsAnalysis.

 .. code-block:: python

-    project_folder = "inputs_kratos"
-    os.chdir(project_folder)
+    os.chdir(input_files_dir)

     with open(project_name, "r") as parameter_file:
-        parameters = KratosMultiphysics.Parameters(parameter_file.read())
+        kratos_parameters = KratosMultiphysics.Parameters(parameter_file.read())

-    model = KratosMultiphysics.Model()
+    kratos_model = KratosMultiphysics.Model()
-    simulation = GeoMechanicsAnalysis(model, parameters)
+    simulation = GeoMechanicsAnalysis(kratos_model, kratos_parameters)
     simulation.Run()